maurosoria/dirsearch/native/README.md

 - `tests.rs` contains cross-module native regression tests.

-Build the native engine from an installed dirsearch package with Python 3.14, Rust/Cargo, Python development headers, and a C compiler:
+Build the native engine from an installed dirsearch package with Python 3.14, Rust 1.86 or newer, Python development headers, and a C compiler:

 ```sh
 dirsearch-build-native